 Risikat Adesaogun is a Communications Strategist working for the Minnesota Pollution Control Agency, the state agency responsible for protecting the environment and human health.
 Risikat’s current work involves coaching private and public officials on how best to communicate complex issues to general audiences and promoting social and environmental justice through research and targeted outreach.
 She liaises with representatives from local, state, and national media outlets and conducts demographic research of residents living in areas of concern for environmental justice initiatives.
 Risikat holds a Masters in Strategic Communication Management from Concordia University-St. Paul and a Bachelor of Arts in Interdisciplinary Anthropology from the University of Northern Colorado.

-Don Arnosti, President
+Don Arnosti, Past President

 Conservation Program Director, Izaak Walton League, Minnesota Division

 Don Arnosti was one of the founding members of Minnesota Environmental Fund’s Board back in the early 1990’s while Executive Director of Audubon Minnesota.
 After more than 15 years away from the Board, he is returning to participate in the next phase of growth of Minnesota Environmental Fund.
 Don has worked as an environmental advocate, program director and executive director for several Minnesota Environmental Fund organizations over the past twenty-five years, including Minnesota Center for Environmental Advocacy, Clean Water Action, and Audubon Minnesota.
 He also loves to canoe, fish, read and travel to foreign countries.

 Hannah Frawley, Vice President

 Volunteer, Wilderness Inquiry